BassaniRiccardo/adrenaline-boardgame-software-engineering/README.md

 -->

 **Setup:**
-- The server uses port 3994 for RMI and 4198for TCP.
+- The server uses port 3994 for RMI and 4198 for TCP.
 - Client parameters can be set at launch:

     java -jar client.jar [serverIP] [serverPort] [clientIP]